apache/airflow/docs/helm-chart/manage-dags-files.rst

     helm upgrade --install airflow apache-airflow/airflow -f override-values.yaml

-If you have done everything correctly, Git-Sync will pick up the changes you make to the DAGs in your private GitHub repo.
+If you have done everything correctly, Git-Sync will pick up the changes you make to the Dags in your private GitHub repo.

 You should take this a step further and set ``dags.gitSync.knownHosts`` so you are not susceptible to man-in-the-middle